dennisXZX/devops-notes/AWS-EC2.md

 IAM roles attached to an ASG will get assigned to ECS instances within the ASG.

+You can place the ASG into an ALG target group, so any new EC2 instance created in the ASG will be registered in the ALG target group, so traffic will be routed to the newly created EC2 isntance.

 #### EBS Volume

 EBS is a network drive, not a physical drive.
-It uses the network to communicate with the instance, which means there might be a bit of latency.
+It uses network to communicate with EC2 instance to which it is attached, which means there might be a bit of latency.

 EC2 instance uses EBS (Elastic Block Store) volume to store operating system and data.
 EBS volume is separate from its associated EC2 instance, so it can be detached and attached between different EC2 instances, or continue to exist after the EC2 instance is terminated.